AbdullahTaher93/CCMYproject/docs/hito4.md

         query={ID:index};*
         db.collection("profiles").deleteOne(query)

-* search about a profile by this line:
+* Search about a profile by this line:

         query={ID:index};
         db.collection("profiles").find().sort(query).toArray()

-## Now we can create new VM for deploying our App
+## Now we are going to create a new VM by using command line for deploying our App

-#### We used Cloud shell of portal azuer
+#### We are going to use Cloud shell of portal azuer

 ![Computación nube](https://github.com/AbdullahTaher93/CCMYproject/blob/master/docs/image/cli.png)

-the first thing we have to do is create the resource group with the following command:
+The first thing we have to do That create the resource group with the following command:

-    az  group create --name hito4 --location francecentral
+    az  group create --name hito4resend --location francecentral

-In this case we we choose data center of france central because it has the best Average Latency. following [web portal](https://azurespeedtest.azurewebsites.net/)
+In this case we chose data center of france central because it has the best Average Latency, following [web portal](https://azurespeedtest.azurewebsites.net/)